caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/troubleshooting/bluetooth.rst

 Container HCI Issues
 --------------------

-For the following errors, the container is unable to control the RPi's Bluetooth Host Controller Interface (HCI).
+For the following errors, the process is unable to control the RPi's Bluetooth Host Controller Interface (HCI).

 ::